AckerlyXu/heima/articles/load-balancer/load-balancer-get-started-ilb-classic-cli.md

 This guide shows how to create an internal load balancer based on the scenario above.

-1. If you have never used Azure CLI, see [Install and Configure the Azure CLI](/documentation/articles/xplat-cli-install/) and follow the instructions up to the point where you select your Azure account and subscription.
+1. If you have never used Azure CLI, see [Install and Configure the Azure CLI](/documentation/articles/cli-install-nodejs/) and follow the instructions up to the point where you select your Azure account and subscription.
 2. Run the **azure config mode** command to switch to classic mode, as shown below.

-    ```azurecli
         azure config mode asm
-    ```

     Expected output:

-    ```
         info:    New mode is asm
-    ```

 ## Create endpoint and load balancer set